Jonathan2251/lbd/source/ctrlflow.rst

 Computer Architecture and Design)

-The book of “Computer Organization and Design: The Hardware/Software Interface” (there are 4 editions at the book is written) is for the introduction (simple).
-“Computer Architecture: A Quantitative Approach” (there are 5 editions at the book is written) is more complicate and deep in CPU architecture.
+The book of “Computer Organization and Design: The Hardware/Software Interface” (there are 4 editions at the book is written) is for the introduction, while “Computer Architecture: A Quantitative Approach” is more complicate and deep in CPU architecture (there are 5 editions at the book is written).

 Above two books use Mips CPU as an example since Mips is more RISC-like than other market CPUs.